karpo27/karpo27/README.md

 I'm learning via courses on platforms such as Alura (Oracle ONE Program), OpenBootcamp, Cognitive Class (IBM), w3schools, among others.
 I also practice a lot in LeetCode and Exercism.
 Feel free to check out my repositories!.

-🚀My main goal for 2023 is to work full time for an IT company or startup as a Backend Developer.
+🚀My main goal for 2023 is to work full time for an IT company or startup as a Developer.

 How to reach me: